Staffordshire University has opted into the TEF and received a Gold award.

 Our versatile Biological Science degree will help you understand and examine the living world around you.
 There has never been a better time to position yourself as a bioscientist by studying on our biological science degree.
 Recent breakthroughs have given biologists insights and tools for the investigation of pressing questions like never before.
 Whatever area of the biological sciences you are interested in, be it genetics and genomics, medicines development or ecological interactions and sustainability - this degree has the scope and flexibility to support your development.
 This degree can be completed in a number of different ways, you can either study biological science as a broad degree, or branch off into one of our specialist pathways during your degree.
 Designed for applicants who do not meet our entry requirements for degree level study, then a BSc (Hons) with a Foundation Year is available.
 You’ll study your first year at Stoke-on-Trent College and on successful completion join the BSc (Hons) course at the Stoke-on-Trent university campus.
 High levels of tutor support and guidance will prepare you for degree level study.
 The foundation year for this course has a long successful track record in providing a smooth transition onto our BSc (Hons) Biological Science degree.
 This route is useful if you have only studied sciences up to GCSE level or have had a break in your studies.
 Course content You have the first year of your degree (full-time) to decide whether your interest lies in a particular field, or whether the broad knowledge of the subject will better benefit your future career.
 If you do have a more specialist interest, this course also has designated learning pathways in your second and third years to allow you to focus on areas including Ecology and Environmental Management, Genomics, Pharmacology, and Pre-Med.
 The best thing about our learning pathways is that you can wait until second year to decide if you wish to specialise.
 Whichever route you take through your biological science degree, upon completion, you will be ideally placed for graduate employment or postgraduate study.
 On successful completion of study, we will issue the following award: BSc (Hons) Biological Science.
 Should you successfully complete your study via one of the learning pathways, then we will issue one of the following awards in line with your chosen pathway: BSc (Hons) Biological Science (Genomics) BSc (Hons) Biological Science (Ecology and Environmental Management) BSc (Hons) Biological Science (Pre-Med) BSc (Hons) Biological Science (Pharmacology)

-Foundation year: Maths and Data Handling Biological Science Chemistry Applied Science Year 1 Bioscience concepts and practice Structure and Function Building Blocks of life Principles of Ecology Year 2 Applied Bioscience Practical Global Issues and Professional Development Adaptation and Survival Option Option Year 2 options: Molecular Genetics and Genetic Engineering (Compulsory module for Genomics and Pre-Med pathway) Cell Biology and Immunology (Compulsory module for Genomics pathway) Biochemistry and Physiology Medical Microbiology and Epidemiology Ecology and Environmental Management (Compulsory module for Ecology and Environmental pathway) Pharmacology and Medicinal Plants (Compulsory module for Pharmacology pathway) Animal Behaviour (Compulsory module for Ecology and Environmental pathway) Medical Sciences (Compulsory module for Pre-Med pathway) Research and Development for the Life Science Industry (Compulsory module for Pharmacology pathway) Year 3 Research Project Option Option Option Current Advances and Bioethics Year 3 Options: International Experience Digital Life Sciences Genomics and Bioinformatics (Compulsory module for Genomics pathway) Molecular Pharmacology (Compulsory module for Pharmacology pathway) Toxicology Applied Parasitology and Medical Entomology Microbial Genomes and Pathogenesis (Compulsory module for Genomics pathway) Diagnostic Pathology Integrated Biology of Disease (Compulsory module for Pre-Med pathway) The Brain Managing the Natural World (Compulsory module for Ecology and Environmental pathway) Conservation Biology and Habitat Management (Compulsory module for Ecology and Environmental pathway) Immunology and Immunotherapy (Compulsory module for Pharmacology pathway) Cancer Biology and Regenerative Medicine (Compulsory module for Pre-Med pathway)
+Modules Foundation year Maths and Data Handling Biological Science Chemistry Applied Science Year 1 Practical Skills for Life Scientists Developing Research and Professional Identity Molecular and Cellular Biology Genetics and Diversity Disease, Health and Environment Year 2 Applied Bioscience Practical Global Issues and Professional Development Adaptation and Survival Option Option Year 2 options: Molecular Genetics and Genetic Engineering (Compulsory module for Genomics and Pre-Med pathway) Cell Biology and Immunology (Compulsory module for Genomics pathway) Biochemistry and Physiology Medical Microbiology and Epidemiology Ecology and Environmental Management (Compulsory module for Ecology and Environmental pathway) Pharmacology and Medicinal Plants (Compulsory module for Pharmacology pathway) Animal Behaviour (Compulsory module for Ecology and Environmental pathway) Medical Sciences (Compulsory module for Pre-Med pathway) Research and Development for the Life Science Industry (Compulsory module for Pharmacology pathway) Year 3 Research Project Option Option Option Current Advances and Bioethics Year 3 Options: International Experience Digital Life Sciences Genomics and Bioinformatics (Compulsory module for Genomics pathway) Molecular Pharmacology (Compulsory module for Pharmacology pathway) Toxicology Applied Parasitology and Medical Entomology Microbial Genomes and Pathogenesis (Compulsory module for Genomics pathway) Diagnostic Pathology Integrated Biology of Disease (Compulsory module for Pre-Med pathway) The Brain Managing the Natural World (Compulsory module for Ecology and Environmental pathway) Conservation Biology and Habitat Management (Compulsory module for Ecology and Environmental pathway) Immunology and Immunotherapy (Compulsory module for Pharmacology pathway) Cancer Biology and Regenerative Medicine (Compulsory module for Pre-Med pathway)

 How to apply